WICG/view-transitions/explainer.md

 It's valid for some transition elements to only exist on one side of the DOM change, such as a side-bar that doesn't exist on the outgoing page, but exists in the incoming page.

-For example, if an element only exists in the 'after' state, then it won't have a `::page-transition-outgoing-image`, and its `::page-transition-container` won't animate by default.
+For example, if an element only exists in the 'after' state, then it won't have a `::page-transition-outgoing-image`, and its `::page-transition-container` won't animate by default, it'll start in its final position.

 # Customizing the transition based on the type of navigation